vives-project-xp/Snot/README.md

 ![schakeling](schakeling/schakeling.png)
 Dit is de schakeling die gebruikt wordt in de demo, deze heeft 2 knoppen.
 1 knop hiervan simuleert de nfc, omdat wij deze nog niet hebben.
 Het filmpje legt ook uit hoe deze precies werkt.

+## NFC

+There is code for the NFC included, but we haven't been able to test it out.
+In the code for the box, there is a file called citygame-displaydriver/Display.cpp.
+This is where most of the code for the box is and here you will have to add your own NFC code.

 ## Benodigdheden Hardware